Prince Ferdinand of Liechtenstein: Career

 In 1943, he was falsely reported to have been murdered by the Gestapo in Austria.
 The alleged murder, reported by his aunt, was apparently in revenge for Prince Ferdinand's help in saving fortunes of friends in Vienna.
 When the Nazis moved into Central Europe, he helped his friends deposit their funds in Swiss banks, a move which the Germans charged, was instrumental in the decline in the value of the mark.

 Personal life

 Prince Ferdinand was married four times and had issue with his first two wives.
 He morganatically married firstly Shelagh Salome Houston Brunner (1900–1983) in London on 14 January 1925, in what was reportedly the first marriage of a member of the House of Liechtenstein history and a commoner.
 Shelagh was the daughter of Roscoe Brunner, chairman of Brunner Mond, and granddaughter of Sir John Brunner, 1st Baronet.
 A little more than a year after their marriage, her father killed her mother in a murder-suicide at Green Cottage, Roehampton, the London home of the Liechtensteins.
-After their divorce, she was created Gräfin von Rietberg on 5 December 1951.
+After their divorce, she was created Countess (Gräfin) von Rietberg on 5 December 1951.
 Together, they were the parents of: